What is a natural swimming pool and how does a natural swimming pool work?

 The water quality is very high.

-Plus, as there is no chemical filtration involved in these natural swimming pools, the costs are less and so are the requirements, though the initial investment for a natural swimming pool may be high.
+Plus, as no chemical filtration is involved in these natural swimming pools, the costs are less, and so are the requirements, though the initial investment for a natural swimming pool may be high.

 These swimming pools can provide a luxurious style to the property.

-Natural swimming pools can be custom-made as per your preferences and it is quite possible to build the entire pool by yourself.
+Natural swimming pools can be custom-made as you want, and it is quite possible to build the entire pool yourself.

 They are not restricted to a particular climatic condition.

 They require very little maintenance and are eco-friendly.

 The design is more adaptable and flexible when compared to traditional swimming pools.